luhanmonat/UniCom/README.md

 You may do whatever you want with this data in your project just as is.
 However, you can also send data back to the app as follows...

 T,[title text string][cr]
     Puts the text string in the Title Box near the top of the screen.
     This lets you know what project you are connected to.
     Example...

     T,My New Project[cr]

-B,[button number],string1,string2,etc.
+B,[button number],string1,string2,etc[cr]
     This puts new legends on your buttons starting at 'button number'.
     You can load all of the buttons at once if you wish...

-    Load all 12 legends: B,1,FIRST,SECOND,...,Last one[cr]
+    Load all 12 legends: B,1,FIRST,SECOND,...,TWELFTH[cr]
     Re-legend buttons 5 and 6: B,5,but5,but6[cr]
     Re-legend only button 10: B,10,XYZ[cr]